danielsauter/rapid-android-development/p2p.md

  20. Get a list of all connected Bluetooth devices using `getConnectedDeviceNames()`.

 We’ve completed the crucial components of our sketch in `setup()` and `draw()`.
-To enable Bluetooth when the app starts up, we’ll need to work with the activity life cycle as described in <!--ref linkend="sec.activity.lifecycle-->.
+To enable Bluetooth when the app starts up, we’ll need to work with the activity life cycle as described in [Working with the Android Activity Life Cycle](../p2p.html#working-with-the-android-activity-life-cycle).
 We’ll put the code to enable Bluetooth into the tab named `EnableBluetooth`.
 Let’s take a look.

 #####code/P2P/BluetoothCursors/EnableBluetooth.pde
 [include](code/P2P/BluetoothCursors/EnableBluetooth.pde)